cuiyongbo/hello-world/my_wiki/programmer_note/std_c_api/std_file_operation_api.rst

 **RETURN VALUE**

    Upon successful completion 0 is returned.
    Otherwise, EOF is returned and errno is set to indicate the error.

-**ERRORS**

-   EBADF
-      stream is not an open stream, or is not open for writing.

-   The function ``fflush()`` may also fail and set *errno* for any of the errors specified for :manpage:`write(2)`.

 **ATTRIBUTES**